Back

 • Put the lid on the Dutch oven and let it sit overnight.

-• Scrub the stains with a dish sponge, bit of soap, and warm water.
+• Scrub the stains with a dish sponge, a bit of soap, and warm water.

 Step 3: Dry and Store